hitokiri-mata/katacoda-courses/kubernetes-observability/basics/step2-cadvisor.md

 `kubectl proxy &`{{execute}}

-Each node provide statistics that ar provided by cAdvisor.
+Each node provide statistics that are provided by cAdvisor.
 Access the node stats with this command.

 `curl localhost:8001/api/v1/nodes/$(kubectl get nodes -o=jsonpath="{.items[0].metadata.name}")/proxy/stats/`{{execute}}